dm4ml/motion/docs/concepts/trigger.md

 ### `infer`-only and `fit`-only routes

 Why would we want to set `fit` or `infer` to `None` in the `Route` constructor?
-Suppose we aren't interested in prompt engineering in our QAChatbot, and we only want to query the LLM for completions based on the vanilla prompt.
+Suppose we aren't interested in prompt engineering in our Chatbot, and we only want to query the LLM for completions based on the vanilla prompt.
 Then, the `fit` method would be unnecessary, and we can set `fit` to `None` in the `Route` constructor:

 ```python
 def routes(self):